 Kafka is a distributed, partitioned, replicated commit log service.
 For more information visit kafka.apache.org.

-Even if the Kafka plugin is not configured, Stackdriver Monitoring will discover Kafka services running in your Cloud Platform project by:
+Even if the Kafka plugin is not configured, Stackdriver Monitoring discovers Kafka services running in your Google Cloud Platform project by:

 - searching instance names for kafka

 - checking for ports opened to 9092 via firewall rules

 The services discovered are displayed on the Kafka Services page in the Resources menu.
 After you install the Monitoring agent and configure the Kafka plugin on your instances, Monitoring populates the Kafka Services page with inventory and metrics.

 use the following instructions to configure the Kafka plugin on your instances.